Accessible day out in Greenwich

 You can also go on a sky-high adventure with the IFS Cloud Cable Car, which stretches over the river and connects the Royal Docks to Greenwich Peninsula.

-Find out more about accessible public transport in London.
+Find more guidance on how to get to Greenwich and accessible public transport in London.

 Lunch: Greenwich Market